DerGuru/The-Resonant/New Chapters/01 - Part1/P1-05_Echoes.md

 _Mirror.Vox_

 He leaned back in his chair.
 A slow chill moved up his spine - not fear, but recognition again.
-As if something inside him knew he was brushing against something old.
+As if something inside him knew he was brushing against something beyond him.

 ---